asimakiskydros/QOLE/README.md

 ## Citation

-If you use this project in your research, kindly consider citing it as:
+If the explanatory nature of this project is useful to your research, please consider citing its [published version](https://doi.org/10.1007/s11128-025-04917-0) in your manuscript.

+Alternatively, if you make use of just the package itself in your project, citing as below would be most appreciated:
 > Asimakis Kydros.
 (2025).
 QOLE: A QMDD-based Quantum Circuit Simulator (Version 2.1.0) \[Computer software\]. https://github.com/asimakiskydros/QOLE

 ## Licence